Shimon1995/mock/README.md

 # Mock App

-My implementation is a mock application from Reactjs.org (before viewing CodePen sample).
+My implementation of the mock application from Reactjs.org (before viewing CodePen sample).

 ### Run
 To start application, enter ```yarn start``` or ```npm start```, if you prever this accordingly.